 The Great Lawn Grant is awarded by Monmouth University to undergraduate students on the basis of unmet financial need (as defined by the U.S. Department of Education) and academic performance.
-Awards are automatically granted to qualified students and are valued at up to $6,500 for first-time students and $3,000 for transfer students (not to exceed direct costs).
+Awards are automatically granted to qualified students and are valued at up to $6,500 for first-time students and up to $3,000 for transfer students (not to exceed direct costs).
 Awards are available only to students who are completing their first bachelor’s degree.

 Great Lawn Grants are renewable provided the student maintains full-time status, a cumulative grade point average of at least 2.5, and continues to demonstrate unmet financial need.